Rolando Torino

-Segundo Rolando Torino Flores (10 July 1929 – 24 October 2018), known as Rolando Torino, was a Chilean football manager and footballer.
+Segundo Rolando Torino Flores (10 July 1929 – 24 October 2018), known as Rolando Torino, was a Chilean football manager and player.

 Early years

 Born in Caleta Río Seco, Iquique, Torino belonged to a well-known sports family from that city bound to Club Rápido.
 He played football for the youth team of Iquique (1945–46), but he also reinforced the senior teams of both Copiapó (1947–48) and Chillán (1949–50).

 Playing career

-In 1951, he made his professional debut in Universidad de Chile.
+In 1951, Torino made his professional debut in Universidad de Chile.
 Next he played for Colo-Colo (1952) and Instituto O'Higgins (1953, later O'Higgins F.C.).

 Coaching career

-He mainly developed his extensive career in Central America.
+Torino mainly developed his extensive career in Central America.

 Following his retirement as a footballer, Torino began his coaching career as the assistant coach of Luis Álamos in Universidad de Chile and after worked as coach of the youth system and caretaker for the first team from 1959 to 1961.
 In Chile, he also coached San Bernardo Central, San Antonio Unido, Trasandino, Audax Italiano, Colchagua, Soinca Bata, Naval and Unión La Calera.
 For San Antonio Unido, he was the first coach in its professional history from 1962 to 1963, becoming the runner-up in the 1962 Segunda División.

 At national teams level, he coached the Chile national amateur team in 1966.

 Torino came to Guatemala to coach Cementos Novella in the Liga Nacional de Fútbol at the beginning of the 1970s.
 In that country, he also coached Juventud Retalteca, Antigua GFC, Xelajú MC, Deportivo Zacapa, Tipografía Nacional, Municipal, Deportivo Amatitlán, Deportivo Coatepeque and Heredia Jaguares.

 He is one of the five Chilean coaches who have led Municipal along with Luis Grill Prieto, Jaime Hormazábal, Javier Mascaró and Fernando Díaz.
 During his stint with Municipal, he led the team in two derbies against Comunicaciones, with draws as results.